 Before I end this article, please watch this video where Marissa Rachel shares her tips on how to shave your vagina…

-She offers practical advice on how to make it comfortable and safe removing pubic hair.
+She offers practical advice on how to make it comfortable and safe, removing pubic hair.

 To wrap up

 These are just some general tips you can use to make shaving the pubic area much more comfortable.

-You could use a bikini trimmer or razor but remember that using the latter may cause more discomfort.
+You could use a bikini trimmer or razor, but remember that using the latter may cause more discomfort.

-Ask yourself very carefully why you want to shave pubic hair.

-If it’s just for showing off your new bikini then maybe just trimming longer strands of hair.
+Ask yourself very carefully why you want to shave pubic hair if it’s just for showing off your new bikini, then maybe just trimming longer strands of hair.